A mild source for the Wu-Yang magnetic monopole: Conclusions

 Finally we would like to comment that the $SU(2)$ Wu-Yang monopole solution can be embedded in any Yang-Mills theory associated to any compact group $G$ that contains $SU(2)$ as a subgroup.
 Therefore, the Wu-Yang monopole is a classical solution of all those Yang-Mills theories where the gauge symmetry is not broken.
 In particular it is a classical solution of $QCD$, and the results of the present paper might have important physical consequences there.
 It would be interesting to investigate if the point magnetic source constructed here has any physical role in QCD.

 {\bf Acknowledgments:} We are very grateful to Profs.
 Sergio Lu\'is Zani and Farid Tari for many helpful discussions on distribution theory.
 We are also grateful to J.C.
 Barata, R. Koberle, E.C.
-Marino, J. Sanch\'ez Guill\'en, Yasha Shnir, P. Sutcliffe and W. Zakrzewski for valuable comments on the manuscript.
+Marino, J. Sanch\'ez Guill\'en, Yasha Shnir, P. Sutcliffe, P. A. F. da Veiga and W. Zakrzewski for valuable comments on the manuscript.
 The authors are grateful to partial finantial support by FAPES under contract number 0447/2015.
 LAF is partially supported by CNPq-Brazil.